konstantinaaa/COVID_PROJECT/README.md

 ## 🙏 Acknowledgements
 - Data source: [Our World in Data](https://ourworldindata.org/covid-deaths)
-- Project inspired by Alex the Analyst’s SQL Data Exploration series
+- Project inspired by Alex the Analyst